 Do I really need an attorney?

-We defend the people of Northwest Indiana in all types of criminal cases including most misdemeanors and felonies.
-Being charged with a criminal offense, whether misdemeanor or felony, is a serious matter.
-It can be extremely stressful not only for you, but for your family as well.
+We defend the people of Northwest Indiana in all types of criminal cases, including most misdemeanors and felonies.
+Being charged with a criminal offense, whether a misdemeanor or felony, is a serious matter.
+It can be extremely stressful not only for you but also for your family.
 It is important to make sure that you have an experienced advocate on your side to help you through the criminal law process.
-Attorney David M. Wendlinger is a former Lake County Felony Prosecutor.
-He has handled felonies, misdemeanors and infractions in most of the courts in Lake and Porter County.
+Attorney David M. Wendlinger is a former Lake County felony prosecutor.
+He has handled felonies, misdemeanors and infractions in most of the courts in Lake and Porter counties.
 He will aggressively defend your case and ensure that your rights have not been violated.
 He will utilize all the defenses that are available to you in an effort to get the case dismissed, obtain a not guilty verdict or to minimize potential jail time, probationary terms, fines, court costs, license suspensions, etc.

 Our attorneys have routinely handled criminal cases involving charges such as: